About Community High School Engagement and Learning Program

 Eligibility and application requirements

-- A letter of recommendation is required from a teacher, supervisor, coach, mentor or other individual who can attest to the student’s academic interests and abilities.
-Secondly, applicants must submit a resume.
+- A letter of recommendation is required from a teacher, supervisor, coach, mentor, or other individual who can attest to the student’s academic interests and abilities

-CHiSEL applications are now closed.
+CHiSEL applications open on November 15, 2025.
 For more information, contact us at MCCCRTEC@vcu.edu.